 INSTEAD OF: "I am creative."

 TRY: "I channel ideas like a firehose blasting pure, liquid starlight."
+If you’re facing resistance in your art or projects, we've compiled a full arsenal of Affirmations to Smash Creative Block.

 How you deliver the line is everything.
 It can be a gentle prayer, yes, but maybe it’s better as a battle cry?
 Yell it in your car.
 Seriously.
 Belt it out.
 Feel the vibration in your chest.
 Whisper it like a secret weapon.
 As you walk into a meeting, whisper it to yourself.
 Velociraptor in a leather jacket.
 Write it on your mirror in lipstick or a dry-erase marker.
 This is an act of defiance against your own hesitation.
 Do it with your whole chest.

 An affirmation sitting on a piece of paper is just ink.
 You gotta live it, breathe it, and shove it into your daily routine.
+For a simple, potent way to start your day, check out our 5-Minute Morning Affirmation Routine.

 The 'Frequency Zap' Alarm: Set a random alarm on your phone.
 When it goes off, your only job is to stop what you're doing, take one deep breath, and repeat your power mantra once, with feeling.
 It’s a pattern interrupt.
 A micro-dose of magic that judo chops the mundane.